Jiangshi: Appearance and attributes

-In both folklore and popular culture, the appearance of a jiangshi can range from that of a recently deceased person in a state of rigor mortis to that of horribly decayed and rotting corpse.
+In both folklore and popular culture, the appearance of a jiangshi can range from that of a recently deceased person in a state of rigor mortis to that of a horribly decayed and rotting corpse.
 The jiangshi always lacks the suppleness that characterized a living person or even the Western vampire.
 The Chinese character for in "jiangshi" literally means "hard" or "stiff".

 Folklore

 Jiangshi are described as having greenish-white skin, possibly deriving from fungus or mould growing on corpses.
 They have long hair and may behave like animals.
 They are ferocious, ravenous beings possessing extreme strength, being described as attacking men with "brute force and clumsy violence".
 They are often represented as being capable of giving chase by running, and sometimes by flying - "a jiangshi came from the hills, soaring through the air, to devour the infants of the people".